-The term Link Mode refers to the operation which Monnit sensors execute when attempting to connect (or reconnect) to a gateway.
-Sensors enter Link Mode when they first attempt to connect or after they lose connection to a gateway and attempt to seek a gateway and reconnect.
-This article will outline the details of this operation in Alta (Generation 2) and standard Commercial (Generation 1) sensors.
+Link Mode refers to Monnit ALTA and Gen1 Sensors’ operation when connecting to an ALTA or Gen1 Gateway.
+Sensors enter Link Mode when they first attempt to connect or if, on rare occasions after they lose connection with a gateway and attempt to reconnect.
+This article outlines the details of this operation in Monnit Sensors.

 - When a sensor is powered up

 - When a sensor loses connection to a gateway

 Sensors will only link to a gateway after they’re authorized to communicate.
 This authorization comes from a sensor being on a gateway’s Sensor List.
 Only sensor IDs on the gateway’s Sensor List can communicate with that gateway.
 This generally means a sensor is added to the same gateway in iMonnit.
 If a sensor is not on the gateway’s Sensor List, the gateway will not allow the link.
 For more information about a gateway’s Sensor List, see this article.

 The configuration in iMonnit relating to Link Mode is “Failed transmissions before link mode.”
 It can be found in iMonnit under the Sensor Overview > Settings tab toward the bottom of the page.
 The configuration determines how many failed attempts a sensor will make before entering Link Mode and seeking a link to another gateway.
 The default setting for this is 3.

 What does a sensor do when it isn’t linked?